mpestek/link-management-app/README.md

 # Fullstack Challenge #

+This challenge was done over an 8 hr period.

+## Requirements
+1. User registration / login, supporting basic info like:
+  - Username
+  - Password
+  - Email
+  - First and Last name.

+2. Logged in users can add links to their "space", and assign tags to them, (e.g. sports, media, news, ...).
+3. The application considers two links equal, if they have the same address and query parameters, regardless of query param order.
+4. When a user adds an existing link, the app suggests tags that other users have used for the link, sorted by the number of occurrences.
+5. When the user adds a new link, the app does some analysis on it, based on which it suggests some tags.
+The analysis is done by fetching the HTML content from the link, counting keyword occurrences (excluding html tags and attributes).
+Based on that is suggests up to 10 tags to the user.

 ### Steps to run ###

 To run the application quickly, you can use the docker-compose.yml file inside of the